 Using propane, the engine with have less issue with clogging when it goes into storage: Unlike gasoline, which will need to be drained from the carburetor and fuel tank, if it sits for more than a couple of months.

-This is a recoil start engine, so it does not rely on a starter battery than could go flat.
+This is a recoil start engine, so it does not rely on a starter battery that could go flat.
 And produces up to 3500 watts for your RV, through a trusted Volt Guard Surge protector.
-Outlet includes a TT-30R for RVs and a locking L5-30R, more common on campers.
+The outlet includes a TT-30R for RVs and a locking L5-30R, more common on campers.
 There are also two 120-volt standard sockets.

 There is no GFCI socket on this inverter.
 All information on generation and draw-down are on the Intelligauge, which rotates through the figures.
 A simple unit with everything easy to get at.